Admin.

 Post by Redeim on Apr 18, 2019 19:10:50 GMT -8

 Korean NamesA Korean name consists of a family name followed by a given name, as used by the Korean people in both South Korea and North Korea.
 In the Korean language, ireum (이름) or seongmyeong (성명) (both mean name, but seongmyeong is more respectful) is used to refer to someone's full name.
 Traditional Korean family names typically consist of only one syllable.
 There is no middle name in the English language sense.
 Many Koreans have their given names made of a generational name syllable and an individually distinct syllable, though this practice is declining in the younger generations, and is also less common in siblings with a large age gap.
 The generational name syllable is shared by siblings in North Korea, and by all members of the same generation of an extended family in South Korea.
 Married men and women keep their full personal names, and children inherit the father's family name unless otherwise settled when registering the marriage.
-Fewer than 300 (approximately 280) Korean family names were in use in 2000, and the three most common (Kim, Lee, and Park) account for nearly half of the population.
+There are at least 191 distinct surnames in hangeul and 514 distinct surnames in hanja in use as of 2015, and the three most common (Kim, Lee, and Park) account for around half of the population.
 Traditionally, given names are partly determined by generation names, a custom originating in China.
 One of the two characters in a given name is unique to the individual, while the other is shared by all people in a family generation.
 In both North and South Korea, generational names are usually no longer shared by cousins, but are still commonly shared by brothers and sisters.
 Given names are typically composed of hanja, or Chinese characters.
 In South Korea, section 37 of the Family Registry Law requires that the hanja in personal names be taken from a restricted list.
 Unapproved hanja must be represented by hangul in the family registry.
 In March 1991, the Supreme Court of South Korea published the Table of Hanja for Personal Name Use, which allowed a total of 2,854 hanja in new South Korean given names (as well as 61 alternative forms).
 The list was expanded in 1994, 1997, 2001, 2005, 2007, 2008, 2010, 2013 and 2015.
 Thus, 8,142 hanja are now permitted in South Korean names (including the set of basic hanja), in addition to a small number of alternative forms.
 The use of an official list is similar to Japan's use of the jinmeiyō kanji (although the characters do not entirely coincide).
 While the traditional practice is still largely followed, since the late 1970s, some parents have given their children names that are native Korean words, usually of two syllables.
 Popular given names of this sort include Haneul (하늘; "Heaven" or "Sky"), Areum (아름; "Beauty"), Iseul (이슬; "Dew") and Seulgi (슬기; "Wisdom").
 Between 2008 and 2015, the proportion of such names among South Korean newborns rose from 3.5% to 7.7%.
 The most popular such names in 2015 were Han-gyeol (한결) for boys and Sarang (사랑; "Love") for girls.
 Despite this trend away from traditional practice, people's names are still recorded in both hangul and hanja (if available) on official documents, in family genealogies, and so on.
 Originally, there was no legal limitation on the length of names in South Korea.
 As a result, some people registered extremely long given names composed of native Korean words, such as the 16-syllable Haneulbyeollimgureumhaennimbodasarangseureouri (하늘별님구름햇님보다사랑스러우리; roughly, "More beloved than the stars in the sky and the sun in the clouds").
 However, beginning in 1993, new regulations required that the given name be five syllables or shorter.
 Koreans legally change their names for all kinds of reasons, although most of the reasons are some variations of "I don't like the name."
 There are those who did not appreciate their parents' sense of humor and desired to change their name to avoid ridicule.
 Many simply thought their name was too old-fashioned or corny.
 Some wanted to change their names after a serial killer was revealed to have the same name as they.
 [1] Others will change it after a major change in life, such as if someone passes away in the family (as was in this instance for a celebrity).
 TL;DR: Korean naming conventions are usually family name, generational syllable, and given syllable.
 For example, Lee Minho's family name (last name) is Lee, while his given name (first name) is Minho.
 If he had a sibling, they would quite possibly also have a name that starts with "min" or ends with "ho," such as "Lee Minah" or "Lee Sungho."
 (Note: Generational syllables have become less commonplace, but they are still more common than not.)
 If the person has an English name, it is often placed at the front of their name, such as "Krystal Jung Soojung," where her English name is first, then her last name, and then her given Korean name (Some people might make their given Korean name their middle name, but for the set up on the site, we'll do it English-last name-Korean).
 Although occasionally a new last name pops up, there are only about 280 family names in Korean, with the three most popular being Kim, Lee, and Park.
 [1]For choosing a name, Wikipedia has a more comprehensive list than Behind The Name.

 |